ianhomer/dotfiles/docs/manual-osx.md

 Install
 [Surfkeys](https://chrome.google.com/webstore/detail/surfingkeys/gfbliohnnapiefjpjlpjnehglfpaknnc)
 for vim like keys in browser.
-Type ? in browser for help.
+Type `?` in browser for help.

 ### Gmail

-Gmail -> Settings -> Keyboard Shortcuts -> Keyboard shortcuts on
+Settings -> Keyboard Shortcuts -> Keyboard shortcuts on